pottekkat/personal-website/content/posts/gateway-and-mesh.md

         version: "2.0"
 ```

-These configurations are specific to service meshes.
+These configurations are specific to Istio.
 To switch to a different service mesh, you must create a different but similarly vendor-dependant configuration.

 The [Service Mesh Interface](https://smi-spec.io/) (SMI) specification was created to solve this portability issue.